-606.1 In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing an information technology (IT) systems service to an Audit Client.
+In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.287 A1 are relevant to applying the conceptual framework when providing an information technology (IT) systems service to an Audit Client.

-- 606.2 A1 Services related to IT systems include the design or implementation of hardware or software systems.
+- 606.2 A1 IT systems services comprise a broad range of services including: - Designing or developing hardware or software IT systems. - Implementing IT systems, including installation, configuration, interfacing, or customisation. - Operating, maintaining, monitoring, updating or upgrading IT systems. - Collecting or storing data or managing (directly or indirectly) the hosting of data. - 606.2 A21 Services related to IT systems include the design or implementation of hardware or software systems.
 The IT systems might: - (a) Aggregate source data; - (b) Form part of the internal control over financial reporting; or - (c) Generate information that affects the accounting records or Financial Statements, including related disclosures.